muratk5n/thirdwave/en/README.md

 ---

 When govs decided to protect employment the direct result of that would be inflation.
 No escape from that.
-The spend-thrift whiner has no extra analysis, he keeps repeating the same thing over and over.
+The spend-thrift guy has no extra analysis, he keeps repeating the same thing over and over.

 ---